After running registration function scale_and_register_data()

 non_registered_genes

-is a list of non-registered gene accessions.
+is a vector of non-registered gene accessions or IDs.

-# Get all of summary
+# Get registration summary

 knitr::kable()